Endpoint Security allowlist and blocklist

 Adding records individually

-To add an allowlist or blocklist record to the list:
+To add an allowlist or blocklist record:

 - Select + ADD from the Allow/Block page.